Horse Stall Mats are one of the best, most cost-efficient flooring options for a garage gym.

 I’ve given you a bunch of questions, but you came here for answers, not questions, so here ya go.

-I went with the diamond pattern up and (after two years of use) I still think that’s the way to go.
-The diamond bubbles aren’t nearly as pronounced once you get all the mats laid out onto the floor as they seem while you’re handling them.
+I went with the diamond pattern up and (after three years of use) I still think that’s the way to go.
+The diamond bubbles aren’t nearly as pronounced once you get all the mats laid out on the floor as they seem while you’re handling them.

 The bar will jump a bit early on when it’s dropped, but if you lift in the same area those bubbles will become worn and it doesn’t stay an issue for very long.